Should You Apologize to Your Child? 5 Things Happen When You Don’t

 When you don’t apologize to your child there is a good chance you have sabotaged the relationship.
-Especially, if there have been no apologies throughout the child’s entire upbringing.
+Especially if there have never been apologies throughout the child’s entire upbringing.

 Unresolved feelings will continue to plague a parent/child relationship even through adulthood unless there are genuine apologies made, real change in behavior, and forgiveness for the offenses.

 2. It Creates a Double Standard

 When you don’t apologize to your child it creates a double standard.
 At an early age, most parents start introducing the concept of “I’m sorry.”
 This is usually introduced before the age of five.
-By this time, kids are learning a sense of justice.

 When you don’t apologize, you create an incredible amount of confusion because your child sees that adults don’t have to obey the same rules when it comes to taking responsibility for actions.

-The best policy is for everyone go by the same playbook-the Bible. ( 1 Corinthians 13 is a good place to begin for proper behavior.)
+The best policy is for everyone to go by the same playbook-the Bible. ( 1 Corinthians 13 is a good place to begin for proper behavior.)
 Your children will remember this double standard.

 3. It Sets You Up As God